ASVA Conference 2025 Programme

 Scotland: Champion – Connect – Invest

-With the Holyrood elections taking place on May 26 and many new faces vying for a seat in Parliament, it’s never been more important to make the case for tourism, so that it’s front and centre in every political party manifesto.
+With the Holyrood elections taking place in May 26 and many new faces vying for a seat in Parliament it’s never been more important to make the case for tourism, so that it’s front and centre in every political party manifesto.
+The STA election manifesto sets out the importance of the sector, the future opportunity, and the asks of the next government under 3 clear headlines.

 Mark Crothall MBE